What is an internet browser's cache?

 Depending on your internet browser, clearing your cache requires different steps.

-1: Click on the three dashes in the top right corner.
+1: Click on the PadLock in the URL address bar

 1: Click on Safari and then click on Empty Cache.